Dr. Phillips Center for the Performing Arts

+History and development

 Barton Myers was the design architect with Artec Acoustic Consultants and Theatre Project Consultants co-designing the theaters.
 HKS Architects was the executive architect in association with Baker Barrios Architects, Inc.

-About

-The venue was approved along with a new Amway Center (which replaced the Amway Arena) and improvements to the Camping World Stadium after a series of hearings and votes, culminating in final votes in the Orange County Board of County Commissioners on July 26, 2007, and the Orlando City Council on August 6, 2007.
+The venue was approved along with a new Kia Center (which replaced the Amway Arena) and improvements to the Camping World Stadium after a series of hearings and votes, culminating in final votes in the Orange County Board of County Commissioners on July 26, 2007, and the Orlando City Council on August 6, 2007.

 The design for the new venue was revealed on August 21, 2008.
 The venue features a 2,700-seat amplified hall, Walt Disney Theater, for Broadway musicals and multi-genre concerts as well as a 300-seat venue, Alexis & Pugh Theater, for smaller shows and events.
-The third theater, Steinmetz Hall, a 1,700-seat multiform theater achieves an N1 sound rating–the highest possible acoustical rating.
-The acoustically remarkable Steinmetz Hall can transform into three different theater styles (symphony concert hall, proscenium hall, and banquet hall) to accommodate multiple events and performances.
-Construction for Steinmetz Hall began on March 6, 2017 and officially opened on January 14, 2022.
-The final performance space to complete the arts center is Judson's, a dynamic music room with cabaret-style seating to host intimate events and live entertainment.
-Judson's is slated to open in 2023.
+Steinmetz Hall, the center’s third performance venue, is a 1,700‑seat multiform theater that achieved an N1 acoustic rating.
+It can be configured as a symphony concert hall, a proscenium theater, or a banquet hall.
+Construction began on March 6, 2017, and the hall officially opened on January 14, 2022.
+The final space to debut was Judson’s Live, a cabaret‑style music room for intimate performances, which opened on January 21, 2024.

-In response to the COVID-19 pandemic in 2020, the Dr. Phillips Center came up with a concept for an outdoor, socially distanced venue to continue offering performances in a time when so much of the world had shut down.
-In May of 2020, the idea for creating the Frontyard Festival™, presented by AdventHealth began and officially launched on December 5, 2020 with its first show.
-Located on the front lawn of the Dr. Phillips Center, the Seneff Arts Plaza, the Frontyard Festival™ offered socially distant boxes that could seat up to six people.
-Food and drinks were delivered from on-site restaurants while performances and events were put on a stage at the front of the venue.
-The series was meant to run until June 2020, but was extended another six months and had its final event on December 13, 2021.
-The Frontyard Festival™ won the Silver Stevie® Award for “Most Valuable Non-Profit Response to COVID-19” from The American Business Awards and the Golden Brick Award for “Innovation” from Downtown Orlando Partnership.